-A root canal will save your tooth that would otherwise need extracting; the procedure doesn’t involve any more pain than filling a cavity.
+A root canal will save your tooth that would otherwise need extracting; the procedure doesn’t involve any more pain than a filling appointment.

-Let’s break down some of the myths surrounding the root canal, a true tooth saver!
+Let’s discuss some of the myths surrounding the root canal procedure, which truthfully is a genuine tooth saver!

 What is a root canal?

 Understanding what is involved with a root canal helps to know the anatomy of a tooth.
 A tooth has an outer layer, the enamel, which covers the entire visible portion of the tooth.
 Beneath the enamel is another hard layer, called the dentin.
 Inside the dentin is the pulp.
 The pulp is the interior of the tooth, where you’ll find the blood vessels, nerves, and connective tissue.
 The pulp extends from the crown of the tooth (the part above the gumline) down the tip of the roots.
 Whether due to decay, a deep crack, large fillings, or even trauma, the pulp can become infected or inflamed.
 Saving it will require cleaning out the pulp chamber all the way into the roots-a root canal.

 When the pulp of a tooth becomes infected or inflamed you will need a root canal.
 Some symptoms can include being very sensitive to hot and cold, to biting, even to a gust of cold winter Montreal air.
 The gums may be swollen.
 The tooth may become discoloured.
 The pain can be intense.
 This is probably the root of the misconceptions about a root canal.
 The root canal pain isn’t the cause.
 The cause of your pain is the infection.
 In some cases, the patient won’t have any idea there is a problem, but an x-ray will show it.
 This is another important reason for your dental hygiene appointment with Dr. Slepchik.